 Judgment Proof vs Bankruptcy

-If you have no income, or your income is protected by state or federal law from garnishment.
+If you have no income, or your income is protected by state or federal law from garnishment you may be judgment proof.
 If you have no assets that creditors can get to, the judgment proof vs bankruptcy analysis should be conducted by a competent bankruptcy specialist.

 They can get a judgment against you.
 If you have real estate, they can slap a lien on your property.
 But they cannot take what is legally protected.
 So, in considering judgment proof vs bankruptcy, remember that income is not all creditors can take.